Computer Architecture and System Software

 YouTube videos

-You can find all videos on Youtube.
-Note, that we changed the exercises slightly to make the introduction to C and assembly easier, so there are already differences to last year.
+There are videos available from 2020 on Youtube, where the theory of each session is explained.
+These videos might help with understanding the concepts, but watching them is not required, and they do not substitute working through the material yourself, as there might be new content included this year.
+Note that we changed the exercises slightly to make the introduction to C and assembly easier, so there are already differences compared to the videos.
 For example, some exercises and their solutions that are presented on the Youtube channel are shuffled around or are different this year.
-Nonetheless, the videos can be a good addition if you prefer the video style to a Website.
+Nonetheless, the videos can be a good addition if you prefer the video style to a website.

 Other useful resources